ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 achieves that resolution by sending queries towards recursive resolvers.
-The choice of recursive resolver to which queries should be sent is usually configurable, either manually by a user or automatically using the provisioning capabiltiies of protocols such as [PPP](https://tools.ietf.org/rfc/rfc1661.txt) and [DHCP](https://tools.ietf.org/rfc/rfc2131.txt).
+The choice of recursive resolver to which queries should be sent is usually configurable, either manually by a user or automatically using the provisioning capabilities of protocols such as [PPP](https://tools.ietf.org/rfc/rfc1661.txt) and [DHCP](https://tools.ietf.org/rfc/rfc2131.txt).